Bridgit-SPC/brc333/readme.md

 ## Context

-As the Ordinals protocol gains traction, fungible token inscriptions have greatly increased the demand for blockspace on the Bitcoin network.
+As the Ordinals protocol gains traction, fungible token inscriptions (most notably BRC-20) have greatly increased the demand for blockspace on the Bitcoin network.
 This has led to abnormally high fees, which disproportionally affect ordinals art creators and collectors, because image inscriptions are larger than text inscriptions such as those used to buy and sell fungible tokens.
 This has forcing ordinal collection creators to delay or cancel plans for ordinals collections, and discourages creators from entering the Bitcoin space.
 In order to continue encouraging creators to launch innovative collection on the Bitcoin blockchain, we propose a new approach for launching pixel art ordinal collections.

 ---